hongmomanu/outpatientroom/README.md

 Issues have been disabled on this repo, if you do find an issue or have a question consider posting it on the [Ionic Forum](http://forum.ionicframework.com/).
 Or else if there is truly an error, follow our guidelines for [submitting an issue](http://ionicframework.com/submit-issue/) to the main Ionic repository.

-jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore YourApp.keystore android-armv7-release-unsigned.apk YourApp
+jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore platforms/android/build/outputs/apk/YourApp.keystore platforms/android/build/outputs/apk/android-armv7-release-unsigned.apk YourApp